isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 [venom](https://en.wikipedia.org/wiki/Venom)
 is relatively mild compared to other venomous lizards.

-Although they dont attack easily, they can cause serious injuries on soft skin such as face, hands and legs.�But they are known to warn intruders before they strike.
+Although they dont attack easily, they can cause serious injuries on soft skin such as face, hands and legs.But they are known to warn intruders before they strike.
 Watch out for iguanas when they take a deep breath, lower their dewlap or stand on their fours.
-**4. Monitor Lizard�**
+**4. Monitor Lizard**
 Last but not least is the
 monitor lizards
 .
 Commonly found in Australia, these lizards vary greatly in size (2/3 foot to 10 feet).
 They are not usually very aggressive to intruders and will tend to run away.